rankingdigitalrights/index2018/app/_companies/samsung.md

 key_recommendation_paragraph: "<strong>Samsung Electronics Co.
 Ltd.</strong> sells a range of consumer electronics, home appliances, and information technology solutions worldwide.
 It produces products including televisions, mobile phones, network equipment, and audio and video equipment."

 key_recommendation_list:
-  - <strong>Provide avenues for redress.</strong> The company should provide comprehensive information on how users can file complaints if their freedom of expression or privacy rights are violated by company practices.
+  - <strong>Provide avenues for redress.</strong> The company should provide comprehensive information about how users can file complaints if their freedom of expression or privacy rights are violated by company practices.
   - <strong>Be transparent about external requests.</strong> The company should provide data on how many third party requests it received to restrict content and accounts, as well as requests received to hand over user information.
   - <strong>Clarify what user data it collects and shares.</strong> Samsung should be more clear with users about what types of data it collects, shares, and for what purpose, and whether it combines user information across different services.